colinfwren/atomic-todo/docs/adr/0003-use-dnd-kit-for-drag-and-drop-in-front-end.md

     DragOverlay-->TodoItem: Renders TodoItem in DragOverlay
     TodoItem-->user: Shows TodoItem as they drag

-    note over TodoItem,AppContext: onDragOver
+    note over TodoItem,TodoBoardContext: onDragOver
     user-->TodoItem: drags TodoItem over TodoItemList
     DndContext-->Container: Fires onDragOver
-    Container-->AppContext: Updates the lists in state so they reflect the Todo list having moved lists AppContext-->TodoItemList: Re-renders todo list with Todo added to target list TodoItemList-->user: Shows Todo in TodoItemList that they are hovering over
+    Container-->TodoBoardContext: Updates the lists in state so they reflect the Todo list having moved lists TodoBoardContext-->TodoItemList: Re-renders todo list with Todo added to target list TodoItemList-->user: Shows Todo in TodoItemList that they are hovering over

     note over TodoItem,GraphQL: onDragCancel
     user-->TodoItem: Cancels drag
     DndContext-->Container: Fires onDragCancel
-    par user to AppContext
+    par user to TodoBoardContext
-      Container-->AppContext: Updates the lists in state to reflect the copy that was saved during onDragStart AppContext-->TodoItemList: Re-renders todo lists
+      Container-->TodoBoardContext: Updates the lists in state to reflect the copy that was saved during onDragStart TodoBoardContext-->TodoItemList: Re-renders todo lists
       TodoItemList-->user: Shows pre-drag state
     and user to Container
       Container-->Container: sets activeId to null, sets copy of lists to null